Survival mode

-This page names the socio-psychological and practical friction layers that often sit beneath official support: housing, healthcare, social access, visa anxiety, partner identity loss, and career translation.
+This page names the socio-psychological and practical activation dimensions that often sit beneath official support: housing, healthcare, social access, visa anxiety, and career translation.

 These are interpretation cards, not synthetic statistics.
 They summarize recurring patterns across the research.